google/testimony/README.md

      memory blocks of a specific size, until it either can't fit the next packet into the current block or a timeout is reached.
 The larger the block, the more packets can be passed to the user at once.
 BlockSize is in bytes.
+*   **FrameSize:** Number of frames.
+Frames are grouped in blocks.
+If FrameSize is a divisor of tp_block_size frames will be contiguously spaced by 'FrameSize' bytes.
+If not, there will be a gap between the frames in blocks.
+This is because a frame cannot be spawn across two blocks.
 *   **NumBlocks:**  Number of blocks to allocate in memory.  `NumBlocks * BlockSize` is the total size in memory of the AF_PACKET packet memory region for a single fanout.